brooth/jeta-site/mysite/home/markdown/config.md

     metasitory.package=com.example

     # Set this option to `true` to skip code re-generating in case the master's source code
     # hasn't been changed since the previous run.
-Boosts up code processing.
+Boost up code processing.
     # (`false` by default)
     utd.enable=true

-    # Delete metacode if its master not exists anymore
+    # Delete metacode if its master does not exist anymore
     # (`true` by default if `utd` feature is enabled)
     utd.cleanup=true